 3) Click the format icon on the left of your column and choose Lookup from Table as your format

-4) Choose your master task table as the Table to pull from
+4) Choose your base task table as the Table to pull from

 5) Now you can choose from your existing tasks as the dependencies

 You'll notice that these are linked so any changes you make in either location will hold true.
 And, what's more, you'll be able to see all of the underlying data from the dependant task in the row in question so you have the complete picture of your work and how it's put together.

 Option #1 - Formatting based on dependency status